-The Plan allows for an annual guaranteed cost of living adjustment (COLA) for eligible retirees over the age of 55, payable to each retiree who has been retired for five years at the time of the COLA payment (October 1).
+For retirees with Tier Two service, the Plan allows for an annual guaranteed COLA for eligible retirees over the age of 55, payable to each retiree who has been retired for five years at the time of the COLA payment (October 1).
 The amount is determined by the retiree's age on October 1.
-The COLA amount is one percent (1%) for retirees between the ages of 55 and 64.
-For retirees age 65 and older, the COLA amount is two percent (2%).
-In addition, eligible retirees may receive an additional variable COLA equal to up to one percent (1%) if Plan earnings are sufficient (as certified by the Plan's actuary).
+The COLA amount is 1% for retirees between the ages of 55 and 64.
+For retirees age 65 and older, the COLA amount is 2%.
+In addition, eligible retirees may receive an additional variable COLA equal to up to 1% if Plan earnings are sufficient (as certified by the Plan's actuary).